 What Must Be Done Before Work Starts

-Before beginning to work on a machine, the following steps must be completed in sequence and according to the specific energy-control procedures established in the LOTO Program:
+Before working on a machine, the following steps must be completed in sequence and according to the specific energy-control procedures established in the LOTO program:

 - If appropriate, install isolating devices such as pipe blocks

-If someone removes a lock or tag, and re-energizes a machine while people are still working on the machine, someone may be seriously injured or there may fatalities.
-It is extremely important that only the person, who applied a lock or tag, remove that lock or tag.
+If someone removes a lock or tag and re-energizes a machine while people are still working, someone may be seriously injured or killed.
+It is extremely important that only the person who applied a lock or tag remove that lock or tag.

-Before removing a lock or tag, the following steps must be followed.
-The specific actions required to accomplish these steps should be in the LOTO Program procedures for the machine or system:
+The specific actions required to accomplish these steps should be in the LOTO program procedures for the machine or system.
+Generally, an employee should:

-- Inspect the machine or system, and its components, to assure it is operationally intact and that nonessential items are removed from the area.
+- Inspect the machine or system and its components to ensure it is operationally intact and that nonessential items are removed from the area

 After all workers have removed their lockout or tagout devices, but before re-energizing the machine, everyone who works with the machine, as well as those in the area where the work on the machine was performed, must be informed that the LOTO devices have been removed and the machine is capable of being re-energized.

-The periodic review of the LOTO Program is essentially an audit of the LOTO procedures.
-It involves an inspector checking to ensure employees are familiar with their responsibilities and that the specified energy-control procedures or being properly used.
+Employers should conduct periodic reviews of their LOTO program—at least once per year, per OSHA standards—to ensure employees are familiar with their responsibilities and that the specified energy-control procedures are being followed.
 The person doing the review must be an authorized person who is not involved with the LOTO procedure being reviewed.
-The purpose of the review is to determine the following:
+The review should determine the following:

 - Are employees following the energy-control procedures?

-- Do employees know their responsibilities as define by the procedures?
+- Do employees know their responsibilities as defined by the procedures?